 What do you think of “Standing Still”?
 It’s not quite “Stop Girl”, but I think it does a good job of mixing that smoother vocal style with the Eurodance beats of their other, shoutier singles.
 Could it be that after five years and a lineup change they’re finally hitting their musical stride?

-subdee asked: Ukiss!
+subdee said: Ukiss!
 Do you like them?
 If not then B1A4.
 I would ask about Z:EA but I'm not sure they have five notable songs to write about (yet).

 Why not all three?